Emeritus Professor of Health Informatics at UCL,

 The GEHR approach remained alive in CHIME and its collaborating centres.
 Successive research results and implementations of record servers based on this are now making key contributions within the newly launched UK Information for Health Strategy.
 The GEHR approach was taken forward on a broader front, beyond the UK and Europe, especially by Sam Heard, Tom Beale and Peter Schloeffel and their colleagues in Australia.

 Reactions against GEHR: When the GEHR project came to an end, a reaction set in against it.
 The first GEHR Object Model became a focus of concerted opposition within some groups working in the domain in the UK and within CEN standards bodies.
 The questioning of the assumptions and approaches of existing products and approaches had been inevitable, but did not make GEHR popular, although its approach always sought to be constructive.
-It was unfortunate that the work of GEHR came, apparently, to be perceived as a threat to other interests and ambitions, evidenced by the manner in which it was opposed, early, tentative and incomplete as its results were.
+It was unfortunate that the work of GEHR came, apparently, to be perceived as a threat to other interests and ambitions, evidenced by the way it was opposed, early, tentative and incomplete as its results were.

 One important area of controversy arose in the confrontation between the record architecture paradigm and the paradigm of healthcare messages between systems, as typified by the EDIFACT initiatives and the HL7 consortium of suppliers, for interoperability between their products.
 The advocacy by GEHR and its successors of a record architecture to anchor information standards and services and their contexts within records was controversial and was, and still is, opposed.
 It did not help that most available clinical systems claiming to be clinical records systems did not meet the commonly agreed clinical understanding of what a clinical record is and the requirements it must meet.